telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 * Try moving the control declaration from the markup to the code-behind, if possible in your scenario.

+* Try removing the Telerik assembly references and adding them again via the VS dialogs.
+We advise that you copy them to the BIN folder of your application and point the references there.

 * Ensure the Telerik control tags are in PascalCase and not in all lowercase, a report suggested that this caused their classes in the designer files to also become lowercase which causes them to be a mismatch for the actual classes.